laurisvan/graphql-workshop/docs/4_Refined_Backend.md

 TODO Add definitions for starts and ends when we add custom data types
 """
 type Assignment {
-  # A single-line comment
+  # A single-line comment (note that ! denotes non-nullable value)
-  name: String
+  name: String!
   """
   Multi-line comments are supported here, as well
   """